ncaidin/documentation/OAIcharter.md

     k.
 Any issues that cannot be resolved by the Business Governance Board shall be referred to The Linux Foundation for resolution.

     l.
 For avoidance of doubt, OAI membership does not convey any rights to directly influence the technical direction of the project.
-That influence will come through contribution to the OAS as defined by the Technical Steering Committee.
+That influence will come through contribution to Specifications as defined by the Technical Steering Committee.

 4.  **Technical Steering Committee** ("TSC")

     m.
 The OAI has established a technical project for an open source Technical Steering Committee.
 The TSC shall be open to any developer, end user or subject matter expert that chooses to participate in the activities of OAI, regardless of whether the participant is employed by an OAI Member company.
-Influence on the evolution of the OAS comes by engaging with the TSC in technical discussions and by contributing to the project.
+Influence on the evolution of the Specifications comes by engaging with the TSC in technical discussions and by contributing to the project.

     n.
 The TSC has an established scope of work focused on:

         xvi.
-Creating and maintaining the OAS
+Creating and maintaining the Specifications

         xvii.
-Ensuring the OAS incorporates and aligns to the OAI Values
+Ensuring the Specifications incorporate and aligns to the OAI Values

         xviii.
-Engaging end users for feedback or input on the OAS
+Engaging end users for feedback or input on the Specifications

         xix.
-Ensuring the OAS and any contributions adhere to the OAI IP Policy
+Ensuring the Specifications and any contributions adhere to the OAI IP Policy

         xx.
-Establishing a publicly communicated process for evolution of the OAS
+Establishing a publicly communicated process for evolution of the Specifications

         xxi.
-Approving releases of the OAS
+Approving releases of the Specification

         xxii.
 Creating, maintaining and following governance guidelines for the TSC, including: